 And finally, in Swedish and a few weeks old, the Swedish community interpreter Tolken (just as me), who writes about the Assange court proceedings and the critical comments that the interpreting has gotten there.
 One of the reasons that Assange can claim that the Swedish rule of law is toothless, is that he has not gotten proper access to translated documents and qualified interpreters.

 In South Africa after apartheid a Truth and Reconciliation Commission (TRC) was established.
 The aim of the TRC was that everyone who had committed a crime during apartheid was free to witness in front of the TRC and ask for pardon.
 The witness was recorded and the person then granted pardon.
 People who were directly or indirectly victims were often present at the hearings and everything was interpreted simultaneously into the 13 official South African languages.
 This process was very fruitful for the restarting of South Africa, but the ones who suffered very much during this process were the interpreters.
-It became so difficult for them to bear all these dreadful stories that a special debriefing program had to be organised.
+It became so difficult for them to bear all these dreadful stories that a special debriefing program had to be organized.
 “I am the filter that all pain is sifted through” said one of the interpreters in for the TRC.
 Their work has become a theatre performance that has been touring world wide.
 Should you come across it I strongly recommend that you see it.
-You can explore all this at The Truth in Translation Project.